Monday – Friday (Full-time, salaried exempt)

-David Kordansky Gallery seeks a highly motivated, extremely organized, and collaborative individual to join our team as Head Preparator.
-Reporting to the Director, New York, and working closely with the exhibitions and operations teams in Los Angeles, the Head Preparator in New York is a critical, cross-departmental role, responsible for leading a range of significant functions of the operations team, including people management, oversight and implementation of all artwork installation and de-installation, exhibition and art fair planning, as well as facilities and storage maintenance.
-This position is a full-time role, Monday through Friday, and will require flexibility for additional hours based on the needs of the gallery.
+David Kordansky Gallery seeks a highly motivated, extremely organized, and collaborative individual to join our team as Associate Director, Editorial and Publications.
+Reporting to the Director, Marketing and Communications, the Associate Director, Editorial and Publications is a critical role, responsible for editing and managing all gallery manuscripts and texts, including contributing writing as needed, and overseeing the production of gallery publications.
+The Associate Director, Editorial and Publications will also be responsible for building on and expanding the gallery’s publishing program, including its commercial reach, participation in book fairs, distribution opportunities, and partnerships.
+This position is a full-time role, Monday through Friday, and may require flexibility for additional hours based on the needs of the gallery.
 A generous benefits package is offered.

 ABOUT THE GALLERY:

-David Kordansky Gallery is one of the most dynamic venues for contemporary art in Los Angeles—and soon to be New York—and is internationally regarded as a leading gallery of its generation.
+David Kordansky Gallery is one of the most dynamic venues for contemporary art in Los Angeles and in New York and is internationally regarded as a leading gallery of its generation.
 Established in 2003, the exhibition program is dedicated to presenting artists’ work with passion and intellectual rigor, and to bringing the utmost care and precision to showcasing artistic visions.
 The Gallery is committed to presentations that blend scholarship and connoisseurship with equity and inclusion.
 We are an institution rooted in our hometown of Los Angeles, and in California, even as we embrace cultural activity as a fully global phenomenon.

 Maintaining a culture of belonging is important to us—we strive for a workplace where every single team member feels valued, supported, and heard.
 We believe in the power of creativity and seek opportunities for connection, collaboration, and learning between cultures and communities.
 We are committed to championing policies and practices that promote diversity, foster cultural equity, and sustain an environment of inclusivity.
 The Gallery is an equal opportunity employer and makes employment decisions on the basis of merit, qualifications, and abilities.
 The Gallery does not discriminate, and does not permit discrimination against its employees, interns, volunteers, or applicants.
 We recognize our strengths lie in the broad range of individuals who contribute their time and talents to our mission, and we pledge to create a safe, accessible, and inclusive place to work.